jbx-protocol/juice-docs-v2/docs/learn/overview.md

 Here's what the protocol lets you do:

-#### **Deploy an NFT that represents ownership over a project**
+#### Deploy an NFT that represents ownership over a project
 <p>
   Whichever address owns this NFT has administrative privileges to configure treasury parameters within the Juicebox ecosystem.
-It can also be used by other Web3 ecosystems to extend functionality to projects.
   </p>
 <p>
   <a href="/docs/learn/glossary/project">Learn more about projects</a>
   </p>

-#### **Configure funding cycles for a project**
+#### Configure funding cycles for a project
 <p>
   Funding cycles define contractual constraints according to which the project will operate.
   </p>